Fisheye Dewarping

 Software decoding is performed by the NVR itself, it grabs the higher resolution fisheye view, and dewarps it using the NVRs CPU.
 The main advantage is that this only takes one camera slot on your NVR, and is more flexible as you can dewarp via live view or playback.
 The main downside, is that your NVR must support fisheye dewarping to do it via the local (HDMI) interface.
 Currently, the Admiral 8 Channel v3, The Admiral Standard 16 Channel v3, the Admiral Pro 16 Channel v3, the Admiral Pro 32 Channel v3, and our current Imperial line support fisheye decoding locally.

-Even if your NVR does not support fisheye dewarping locally, you can still software dewarp from the Windows version of Viewstation and web interface, as well as SCW Go for Android and iPhone.
+Even if your NVR does not support fisheye dewarping locally, you can still software dewarp from Viewstation and SCW Go for Android and iPhone.
+Admiral 8ch v3 and up NVRs can also dewarp from the web interface.

 SIde by Side Video Comparison